 Discover welcoming people who still live by their ancestral traditions.
 Meet them

 The exploration lore and legend of the South Pacific is among the world’s most romantic.
 As we sail from west to east we follow the routes of the bold people who populated these islands.
 One theory for their expansion across the Pacific is that they could venture east, into the prevailing winds for days on end to explore, always confident that they could turn back to catch the trade winds for a swift return home.
-Meet the welcoming islanders, hear their stories, and delve into their fascinating histories, cultures, arts, and archeology.
+Meet the welcoming islanders, hear their stories, and delve into fascinating South Pacific culture, history, art, and archeology.

 As Epic Polynesia: Cook Islands to Fiji makes its way west you’ll start off exploring one of the most important cultural sites in the Polynesian world, Marae Taputapuatea in Raiatea.
 This ancient royal marae was recently inscribed as a UNESCO World Heritage site, securing global recognition of the open-air place of worship that once attracted chiefs from afar who would come pledge allegiance to the kings.
 On arriving in Cook Islands you’ll meet the Aitutakians, who believe themselves to be descendants of Ru, a legendary seafaring warrior, and soak up their culture and hospitality on a visit to an interior village.
 Then marvel at elaborately decorated cathedrals in Wallis & Futuna, a tiny, seldom-seen Pacific Island nation, before ending up in Fiji where you’ll witness a kava ceremony.
 Similar to formal Japanese tea ceremonies, but featuring the native herbal drink kava, it is the customary way to welcome honored visitors to the island.